QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 We construct a version of Tooze's graph later in this lecture.

+(An impatient reader can jump ahead and look at figure {numref}`gdp1`.)

 Looking at his graph and how it set the geopolitical stage for "the American (20th) century" naturally tempts one to want a counterpart to his graph for 2014 or later.

+(An impatient reader might now want to jump ahead and look at figure {numref}`gdp2`.)

-As we'll see, reasoning just by analogy, this graph perhaps set the stage for an "XXX (21st) century", where you get to fill in a country for our XXX.
+As we'll see, reasoning  by analogy, this graph perhaps set the stage for an "XXX (21st) century", where you are free to fill in your guess for country XXX.

 As we gather data to construct those two graphs, we'll also study growth experiences for a number of countries for time horizons extending as far back as possible.